 6) What classes would my student take?

-- The CPS At-Home Learning Program is not a viable educational option unless the family can ensure internet access with a personal device (computer, chromebook, smartphone, etc.).
-The school district will not be able to provide a device or internet access for the option to learn at home.
+The CPS At-Home Learning Program is not a viable educational option unless the family can ensure internet access with a personal device (computer, chromebook, smartphone, etc.).
+The school district will not be able to provide a device or internet access for this option to learn at home.

 We appreciate your patience as we proceed in this new endeavor.
 We anticipate the At-Home Learning Program to be fully available to requested students on/near August 24th.
-Feel free to call the high school office if you have any other questions!
+Feel free to call the middle school office if you have any other questions.